 A total capacity is great if you know the total number of tickets you have on sale, but don’t want or know how to allocate a specific amount of tickets to each category

-You can set the concession & general admission ticket type capacities both to ‘100’ and set the total event capacity to ‘100’.
+You can set the Concession and General Admission ticket type capacities both to ‘100’ and set the total event capacity to ‘100’.

-The flexible pricing ticket type option allows buyers to choose the price of their ticket when registering.
-You can set the prices they can choose from in two ways:
+The flexible pricing ticket type option allows buyers to choose the price of their ticket.

 A. Any amount